treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

   occur on the subtree.
 * **In-place updates** work: the old objects are deleted and replaced by new objects.
 This is true regardess of partitioning etc.
-* **Multiple writers** are detected and the first fails.
-The first to HOC-commit succeeds.
+* **Multiple writers** are detected and the first to HOC-commit succeeds.
   But all the others fail: they deleted the same previous files, or created a conflicting file (at least their `_SUCCESS` indicator).
 So their lakeFS merge fails due to a conflict with the first (successful) merge.
 * (Conflicting) **non-OutputCommitter writes are detected** and clearly handled.
 As long as other writes create _one_ object with an overlapping name the merge will fail.
 So LakeFSOutputCommitter can achieve its